009Rambo/Simple-Quiz/README.md

 ## Credits
 This quiz project was created by Ramesh Pandey.

+## Further Development
+The plan is to further develop this quiz by enabling functionalities like timer and question levels from easy to hard to make it more exciting for the users.
+Furthermore, some advance features like user registration and backend might be added in future too.

 ## License
 This project is licensed under the MIT License.